-TROUBLE PROBABLE CAUSE REMEDY Platform does not lift up from the fully lowered position - Drill motor starts Overload clutch is slipping Be sure the rated load of 159 kg is not exceeded and that the platform is free and clear of any obstruction or interference.
-Platform will no Platform will not move when in elevated position - Drill motor starts Intermediate mast section is installed backwards with the track section facing away from the platform Lower the platform and reinstall the mast section with the track section facing the platform.
+TROUBLE PROBABLE CAUSE REMEDY Platform does n Platform does not lift up from the fully lowered position - Drill motor starts One or more interlocks are engaged Check to be sure all four outriggers are properly installed extended and stable.
+Overload clutch is slipping Be sure the rated load of 159 kg is not exceeded and that the platform is free and clear of any obstruction or interference.
+One or more interlock pins are wedged in the locked position Lower platform to the fully lowered position to relieve pressure, ensure all leveling jacks are stable and bearing equal weight.
+Platform will no t move when in elevated position n - Drill motor starts Intermediate mast section is installed backwards with the track section facing away from the platform Lower the platform and reinstall the mast section with the track section facing the platform.
 One or more of the connector lock levers are in the open position interfering with the rollers Lower the platform to expose the last section of mast that was installed and check to be sure both levers are completely engaged and locked in position.
 The maximum height has been attained causing interference with the top termination plate No remedy.
 System is functioning properly.
 Platform moves sluggishly Drive Shaft brake is engaged Depress the input shaft slightly before applying power to release the brake.
 Drill battery not fully charged Charge battery Drill has insufficient power or RPM Be sure the drill contains a motor of 7 amps and 1200 RPM or more.
-Machine does not wheel properly One or more castors are in the locked position Unlock the castor One or more castors are damaged Replace the damaged castor Climbing Unit jumps or lurches while elevating Track is damaged and missing teeth Replace the track section www.reechcraft.com/powerlift
+Machine does n Machine does not wheel properly One or more castors are in the locked position Unlock the castor One or more castors are damaged Replace the damaged castor Climbing Unit ju umps or lurches while elevating Track is damaged and missing teeth Replace the track section

-\Performed by Authorized Reechcraft Service Center
+\Performed by Authorized ReechCraft Service Center